jmeowmeow/PixieReport/express-progress/tasks.md

 Extracted to [./cache.md](./cache.md)

 ## Next Step Directions

-- [X] Restore pixel doll sets (random; chosen by URL) see above Pixie Preload with text
-- [ ] Instead of defaulting KSEA, random pixie via hit and redirect
+### Webapp Functions
 - [X] HTTP refresh header slideshow of random pixie /random
-- [ ] /random - should also link individual slides and jump out of show
+- [X] /random - should also link individual slides and jump out of show
+- [X] Explore ICAO METAR stations (random, like Twitter PixieReport).
+- [X] Instead of defaulting KSEA, random pixie via hit and redirect

+### Webapp architecture
+- [ ] favicon templated into every page
+- [ ] Rethink URL path handlers, remove unneeded ones.
+- [ ] Replace string with URL object with template/builder behavior for links/redirects.
+- [ ] Start an ops status / robustness / recovery list.

+### Reporting Stations
+- [X] Refresh ICAO.js by grabbing a whole-set zip and using it for active stations
 - [ ] Log 404s from actual METAR source, scrub candidates from ICAO.js .
-- [X] Refresh ICAO.js by grabbing a whole-set zip and using it for active stations
-- [ ] Rethink URL path handlers, remove unneeded ones.
-- [ ] Explore ICAO METAR stations (random, like Twitter PixieReport).
-- [ ] METAR stations as a queryable database; how to query? what lists?
+- [ ] METAR stations as a queryable database; how to query? what lists? "near lat, long?"
 - [ ] Pick METAR stations from a map, like FedWiki map marker plugin.

-- [X] Restore open street map link. *In prototype Express web UI.*
+### Parity with Twitterbot pixies.
+See [./done](./done.md)

 ### Jimp Layer and Pixie Preload - done, see [./done](./done.md).